FSD Logo - White

 FSD’s presence in Tajikistan dates back to 2003.
 For 15 years, our deminers cleared landmines and explosives ordnance, until the project was suspended due to lack of funding.

 In 2009, FSD launched a stockpile disposal programme to contribute to national and regional security.
 Since 2022, this project has included a wider distribution of locations, notably in the Tajikistan-Uzbekistan border region in the west of the country, as better relationships were developed between the two countries.
-In the summer of 2023, the programme once again returned to mine clearance activities.
+In the summer of 2023, the programme once again returned to mine clearance activities and notably expanded in 2024.

-The subsequent plan, in partnership with the United Nations Environment Programme, is to test and develop disposal methodologies to eliminate all POPs effectively from contaminated soil.
+FSD is one of the United Nations Environment Programme’s implementing partners to test and develop disposal methodologies to eliminate all POPs effectively from contaminated soil.
 This action aligns with Tajikistan’s pledge to the Stockholm Convention.

 In addition, FSD has planted thousands of trees to strengthen soil stability around Vakhsh, rehabilitated irrigation pumping systems supplying three towns, built several community greenhouses to improve food security and is mentoring local residents and community groups in sustainable crop and vegetable production.

-FSD’s mine clearance project in Tajikistan is supported by the U.S. Department of State.
-Environmental support activities in the country are funded by the GEF, the Swiss Agency for Development and Cooperation and private foundations.
+FSD’s mine clearance project in Tajikistan has been funded with the PATRIP foundation, UK International Development from the UK government and the U.S. Department of State.
+Environmental support activities in the country are funded by the GEF and private foundations.

 Stories